pgillet/spark-article/output/02-spark-on-k8s.md

 `utils.create_from_dict` is the magic method here.
 It only takes a `dict` holding valid kubernetes objects.
 It is a blessing to have found it, because it is well hidden in the client and not documented at all.

-There is an even more direct method `utils.create_from_yaml`, which reads Kubernetes objects from a yaml file.
+There is an even more direct method `utils.create_from_yaml`, which reads Kubernetes objects from a YAML file.
 But we cannot use it, as we need to "parameterize" our YAML files before submitting them to the Kubernetes Python client.